Get Tech Tips

 Adjustable Drive Pulley (Sheaves)

-Second, for the newer tech you shouldn’t be altering these sheaves so the belt rides lower or higher in them unless you know EXACTLY what you are doing.
-You can mess up the air balance , change sensible heat ratios and impact fresh air intake by adjusting the sheaves.
+Second, for the newer tech, you shouldn't be altering these sheaves so that the belt rides lower or higher in them unless you know EXACTLY what you are doing.
+You can mess up the air balance, change sensible heat ratios, and impact fresh air intake by adjusting the sheaves.

-If you want to adjust belt tension, that is generally done by adjusting the motor mount using the tension adjustments made for that purpose.
-Belt tensioning and belt replacement is a part of regular maintenance, adjusting sheave halves isn’t.
+If you want to adjust belt tension, you can generally do that by adjusting the motor mount, using the tension adjustments made for that purpose.
+Belt tensioning and belt replacement is a part of regular maintenance; adjusting sheave halves isn't.

 Sheaves, like all pulleys, do tend to wear over time.
-When they wear it is better to replace them them rather than attempting to adjust them
+When they wear, it is better to replace them rather than attempting to adjust them.